Israel–Japan relations: Academic relations

 Universities in both countries are making special efforts to conduct lively exchange of studies.
 In May 2012, a symposium to commemorate the sixtieth anniversary of the diplomatic relations was held at the Hebrew University of Jerusalem, to discuss issues of regional, bilateral, and cultural exchanges.
 The Israeli Association of Japanese studies was also launched on that occasion.

+Public opinion

+According to a 2025 Pew Research Center survey, 13% of people in Japan had a favorable view of Israel, while 79% had an unfavorable view; 10% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 78% did not.